Skip to content ↓

 Being a Church School provides an additional and important dimension to our life in school and is intrinsic in our philosophy and culture.
 We pride ourselves on our Christian family ethos - it is a distinctive characteristic of school life.
 Staff subscribe to, and model our values, and the children are rewarded for displaying those values.

-Miss Evans meets with the Worship Council to discuss how we can make our collective worship exciting, fresh and meaningful.
+Mrs Harrison meets with the Worship Council to discuss how we can make our collective worship exciting, fresh and meaningful.
 The best ideas come from the children!

-Over the last five years, we have developed as a Church school through children’s involvement in writing and sharing prayers and through special times of worship.
+We have developed as a Church school through children’s involvement in writing and sharing prayers and through special times of worship.
 For example, on Armistice Day, we hold whole school collective worship in the school grounds and plant a fruit tree of remembrance - this has become an important part of our calendar.

 We very much value opportunities to join with the other schools in the local area for events such as the “Journey to the Stable” from which our Year 2 children gain so much.
 It has been wonderful that we have been able to take advantage of this activity.